7 Day Philippines Travel Itinerary

 Cebu City Walking Tour

-The best way to explore Cebu City is on foot.
+Spend the rest of the afternoon exploring Cebu City on foot.
 You can sign up for a walking tour allowing you to experience the city through the eyes of a local.

-The church and historical city center of Cebu City.
+The church and historical city center of Cebu City is great place to put in your Philippines travel itinerary

 The historical center of Cebu City.

 Budget: HQ Hostel – Adults Only.
-A modern hostel close to the city center with a bar, garden, and delightful breakfast.
+This modern hostel is close to the city center and offers amenities like a bar, garden, and delightful breakfast.

-Mid-range: Hotel OYO 210 Apple Tree Suites.
-A clean hotel in a safe area with great beds.
-This hotel is close to both the city center and the airport.
+Mid-Range: Hotel OYO 210 Apple Tree Suites – A clean and safe hotel with great beds, conveniently located near both the city center and the airport.

-Luxury: Radisson Blu Cebu.
-One of the most luxurious hotels in the city right next to the Cebu City Mall.
-They have a great pool bar.
+Luxury: Radisson Blu Cebu – One of the most luxurious hotels in the city, featuring a great pool bar and direct access to the Cebu City Mall.

 Explore Bohol